 Watchmen: Graphic Novel Review

 Watchmen, written by Alan Moore, drawn by Dave Gibbons and coloured by John Higgins, was serialised in 1986 and published as a graphic novel in 1987.
-Hugely commercially and critically successful, and long recognized as one of the greatest graphic novels of all time, it’s also one of the most influential alternative history novels ever published, establishing a trend towards more realistic, darker storylines and morally ambiguous, anti-heroic protagonists that still continues.
+Hugely commercially and critically successful, critics have long recognized as one of the greatest graphic novels of all time.
+It’s also one of the most influential alternative history novels ever published, establishing a trend towards more realistic, darker storylines and morally ambiguous, anti-heroic protagonists that still continues.

 Watchmen takes place in an alternative 1985 where real-life costumed ‘superheroes’ emerged in the 1930s.
 The story imagines the effect such superheroes would have on the world.
-In the story, the hugely powerful Dr. Manhattan has helped the USA win the Vietnam War and given it advanced technology, but Nixon is still president and public opinion has tired of superheroes, leading to them being outlawed.
+In the story, the hugely powerful Dr. Manhattan has helped the USA win the Vietnam War and given it advanced technology.
+However, Nixon is still president and public opinion has tired of superheroes, leading to them being outlawed.

 In a world where costumed vigilantes are illegal, a group of former ‘superheroes’ investigates a conspiracy that appears to be aimed at killing them all.